STAT 385 Summer 2025 Unofficial Syllabus

 Textbooks

-There is no required textbook, but readings are required and will come from more than one book.
-Links will be provided to all readings.
+There is no required textbook, but readings are required and come from more than one book.
+Links are provided to all required readings.
 Below one may find textbooks that are useful in learning R by oneself.
+The list is written as title of the text as a link, followed by author’s last name.

 R